britneymichko/Resume/README.md

 # Resume
 Portfolio: business analytics (M.S.) and real estate (B.B.A.)—ML models, comps, forecasting, and reporting.
-This repository contains projects from my M.S. in Applied Business Analytics and B.B.A. in Real Estate.
-It demonstrates skills in R, Excel, and applied data analysis, including data visualization, classification models, and real estate valuation.
+This repository contains projects from my **M.S. in Applied Business Analytics and B.B.A. in Real Estate**.
+It demonstrates skills in **R, Excel, and applied data analysis, including data visualization, classification models, and real estate valuation**.

 ## Files Overview